wesleymiles/striped-down/one-week-logo/index.md

   ## Cost

-  This service follows the gift-economy model.
+  This service follows the gift economy model.

   Meaning, I’m prepared to give you this as a gift and you are welcome at the end of it to pay me, in money or in some other way.